 From Kars to Batumi

 The best route from Kars to Georgia goes via Batumi.
-Apparently there is a daily bus between Kars and Tbilisi, but there are numerous reasons why you shouldn’t want to take that one.
-Firstly, it can easily take over 2 hours to cross the international border.
+There is also a daily bus between Kars and Tbilisi, but there are numerous reasons why you shouldn’t want to take that one.
+Firstly, it takes over 2 hours to cross the international border.
 Secondly, you simply don’t want to miss out on beautiful Batumi!
-Every day there is a mini-bus between Kars and Hopa, run by the company Artvin.
-A ticket, which you can buy online, costs roughly 85 TL.
-From Kars (to Hopa) the bus departs here, at 09:30.
-From Hopa (to Kars) the bus departs here, at 10:30.
-The trip takes easily over 7 hours and does not match the online timetable at all.
-However, the scenery is absolutely phenomenal.
+Every day there is a mini-bus between Kars and Hopa.
+You can buy a ticket online for 85 TL.
+From Kars the bus departs here, at 09:30.
+From Hopa the bus departs here, at 10:30.
+The trip takes over 7 hours and does not follow the online timetable.
+However, the scenery is absolutely amazing.
 Between Hopa and Sarpi you have to take a mini-bus which departs/arrives here, whenever it’s full.
 Between Sarpi and Batumi it’s best to hassle a taxi fare.
 Check out these 10 must-knows of Georgia before you cross the border.